The Cloisters (Perth): History

-The building was first classified by the National Trust in 1973 and together with the Port Jackson Fig was placed on the permanent state heritage register on 20 October 1995.
-With the completion of the Mount Newman Mining Company offices in early 1971 behind The Cloisters the area is now known as Cloisters Square.
+The building was first classified by the National Trust in 1973 and together with the Port Jackson fig tree was placed on the permanent state heritage register on 20 October 1995.
+With the completion of the Mount Newman Mining Company offices in early 1971 behind the Cloisters the area is now known as Cloisters Square.

 Current uses

 As of April 2020 the building is vacant.